apache/pulsar/site2/docs/txn-use.md

   <tr>
    <td>2.
 Receive messages from topics.
    </td>
-   <td>The application creates two normal consumers to receive messages from topic input-topic-1 and input-topic-2 respectively.<br><br>If you want to enable batch messages ack in transactions, call the enableBatchIndexAcknowledgment(true) method in the consumer builder.
+   <td>The application creates two normal consumers to receive messages from topic input-topic-1 and input-topic-2 respectively.<br /><br />If you want to enable batch messages ack in transactions, call the enableBatchIndexAcknowledgment(true) method in the consumer builder.
 For the example, see [1] below this table.
    </td>
   </tr>
   <tr>